Commutators in groups of piecewise projective homeomorphisms: Commutators for

 \begin{lem} Let $A$ be a subring of $\mathbb{R}$ whose only units are $\pm 1$.
 Let $f,g\in H(A)$.
 Then $[f,g]\in H_c(A)'$. \end{lem}

-\begin{proof} The proof will follow analogous lines to the proof of Lemma \ref{specialcomm1}, while watching carefully the fact that for each element the two translations near $+\infty$ and $-\infty$ are equal.
-We assume for the rest of the proof that this translation near infinity for $f$ is $t\to t+c_1$ and for $g$ is $t\to t+c_2$.
-The main idea of the proof is to find elements $h_1,h_2, k_1,k_2\in H(A)$ such that: \begin{enumerate} \item $[h_1,h_2][k_1,k_2]\in H_c(A)'$. \item $[f,g][h_1,h_2] [k_1,k_2]\in H_c(A)'$. \end{enumerate} This will finish the proof.
+\begin{proof} The proof will follow analogous lines to the proof of Lemma \ref{specialcomm1}.
+We assume for the rest of the proof that the translation near infinity for $f$ is $t\to t+c_1$ and for $g$ is $t\to t+c_2$.
+The main idea of the proof is to find piecewise $PSL_2(A)$ elements $h_1,h_2, k_1,k_2$ which are step functions which will transform $f$ and $g$ into compactly supported versions of themselves by stepping down the translations $t+c_i$ to the identity.
+Precisely, the elements $h_1,h_2, k_1,k_2$ will satisfy \begin{enumerate} \item $[h_1,h_2][k_1,k_2]\in H_c(A)'$ \item $[f,g][h_1,h_2] [k_1,k_2]\in H_c(A)'$ \end{enumerate} and this will finish the proof.
 We shall follow a five step procedure to construct the required elements.